petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 Doing so, any software components, libraries, code parts, text files characteristics, date or time stamps, user environment data, operating system configuration, or *other kind of system particular configuration* **WILL BE DETECTED** by making this kind of testing.
 Remember the basic objective of testing process: "*the final produced system must be able run on different machines*".

 The ideal `test` environment is obtained by cloning an existing `production` environment and if necessary (in case the production machine is a "huge resources" one) make **only "quantitative"** adjustments, not qualitative ones (ie, downsize not downgrade).

+>The test environment is MANDATORY to be limited to one project and one test phase.
+Other test phases will need another test environment. <small>(The test process can alter enough the environment so other tests to be irrelevant)</small>

+!!! info "Resulted version quality"
+    Software versions resulted from test environment are usually "graded" as beta.
+But this depends more on type of tests conducted, ie, integration, functional, acceptance, etc.